 top of page

-Returning to Toronto, Threshold has continued to develop their vision of theatre through such pieces as The Hairy Ape, Howl, Forms of Devotion, That Time, Terror, Kafka and Son, Swan Song of Maria: A Tragic Fairy Tale, Change Room , Allistonian Brockvillian Dionysian and Late Nights with Mark the C..
-We work with an exciting range of theatrical forms: site-specific, physical theatre, collective creation, solo work, installation and radio theatre, striving to best illuminate the subject of each show.
+Returning to Toronto, Threshold has continued to develop their vision of theatre through pieces such as The Hairy Ape, Howl, Forms of Devotion, That Time, Terror, Kafka and Son, Swan Song of Maria: A Tragic Fairy Tale, Change Room, Allistonian Brockvillian Dionysian and Late Nights with Mark the C. We work with an exciting range of theatrical forms: site-specific, physical theatre, collective creation, solo work, installation and radio theatre, striving to best illuminate the subject of each show.
 What remains consistent is our commitment to intimate, inventive theatre, arrived at through a process of collaboration, improvisation and experimentation.
 We also continue to connect with our St. Clair West/Oakwood Village community in Toronto through workshops, classes, and events.

 bottom of page